 What times of year do I need to manage leafhoppers?

 Recent work by Ferguson et al. found the highest populations of leafhoppers in the fall with high populations in the spring in some orchards.
 In one orchard, populations exceeded 250 leafhoppers per card in October.
-In some orchards there was a high population peak right after harvest in late July/early August and in most a spike in late fall (September-October).
-Monitor for leafhopper vectors season long.
-If leafhopper vector species are present, manage populations season long.
-Target late and early season.
-Monthly applications from harvest through late fall should be considered.
+Season long monitoring is useful but concentrate efforts in late season.

 What is an example of a leafhopper program?

 Manage leafhoppers when they are present – generally late season based on sticky card trap monitoring.
 If leafhoppers are present (1 or more per trap) rotate between pesticide groups.